 At 16, a young person who wishes to engage in learning or enter the labour market faces a different set of issues and barriers.
 As we know, the recession can have an adverse affect on opportunities for these young people (16-24 years old) and can often result in cycles of inactivity and the absence of sustained episodes of working.
 We therefore need to provide young people with opportunities to gain suitable skills to progress into sustainable employment.

 Work is continuing to support children and young people to remain engaged.
 Preventative measures include the publication of the National Literacy Plan, which I announced last year, the Child Poverty Strategy and existing programmes such as Flying Start and the Foundation Phase.
-To support young people from 16 years old, we put in place a funding package of over forty nine million pounds, which I announced at the Welsh Assembly Government’s first Economic Summit of 2010.
+To support young people from 16 years old, we put in place a funding package of over £49 million, which I announced at the Welsh Assembly Government’s first Economic Summit of 2010.
 This will fund more training and education places.
 This included extra funding for Further Education, the continuation of the Pathways to Apprenticeships and the Young Recruits Programme and additional funds to keep Skill Build and ReAct working in Wales.
 As a result, we now have more young people staying in learning or training than ever before which shows that the measures are working.
 We are also keeping Education Maintenance Allowances (EMAs) in Wales, unlike in England, to prevent young people from disengaging.

 In addition, last year, Welsh Ministers signed a Labour Market Framework with the Department for Work and Pensions and established a Joint Employment Delivery Board to work at an operational level.
 It is important that we have a clear customer journey in Wales where our training and provision complements but does not duplicate or divert mainstream provision offered by DWP.
 We also need to ensure properly funded offers of support for young people here are at least equivalent to those offered in England and that we have innovative responses to the particular needs of our labour market.